-For the last three years, plastic straws have been the boogieman for the destruction of our oceans.
+For several years, plastic straws have been the boogieman for the destruction of our oceans.
 Restaurants have ditched them, consumers have bought up reusable straws, and each time you see a plastic one, we imagine a turtle with a straw through its nose (or is that just me?).

 Statistics below from Seaspiracy